mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 The first column denotes the generator's output reactive powers in per-units, while the second column specifies the corresponding costs for the specified reactive power in currency/hr.
 Thus, the data is stored exactly as entered:
 ```@repl addActiveCost
-system.generator.cost.reactive.piecewise
+system.generator.cost.reactive.piecewise[1]
 ```

 ---

 ##### Customizing Input Units for Keywords
-Changing input units from per-units (pu) can be particularly useful since cost functions are usually related to SI units of powers.
+Changing input units from per-units (pu) can be particularly useful since cost functions are usually related to SI units.
 Let us set active powers in megawatts (MW) and reactive powers in megavolt-amperes reactive (MVAr) :
 ```@example addActiveCost
 @power(MW, MVAr, pu)
 nothing # hide